 The Saturday Walking Street seems a bit more local and runs just south outside the Old City on Wua Lai Road.

-Then there is also the Night Bazar which is open everyday from sunset until midnight.
+Then there is also the Night Bazar which is open every day from sunset until midnight.

 Here you will also find the Ladyboy Cabaret which is quite a spectacle and unlike other shows around Thailand.
-Don’t be scared to take a snap with those ladies as they are super friendly.
+Don’t be scared to take a snap with these ladies as they are super friendly.

 Another amazing night market a bit out of the Old City towards the University is called Kad Na Mor.
 It’s also referred to as the CMU Night Market, as it’s pretty much opposite the Chiang Mai University and sells mainly everything fashion.